swaldman/mchange-sysadmin-scala/README.md

 multiple databases.

 A bespoke case class `Pad` tracks the necessary state between steps.
-It retains the temporary backup destination file, which is deleted in a cleanup step after the backup is uploaded or copied to its final destination.
+It retains the temporary backup destination file, which is deleted in a followup step after the backup is uploaded or copied to its final destination.

 In general, check out [mchange-sysadmin-scripts](https://github.com/swaldman/mchange-sysadmin-scripts), built on top of this library.